 This one-of-a-kind 13 inch high by 10 inch wide artwork is an abstract composition on panel.
 The title "Ilakolako" is Fijan for 'trip' or 'voyage'.
 This artwork is signed by Jowitt on the back of the panel.
 It is wired and ready to hang.
 This highly textured painting has a depth of 2.5 inches.
-Free local Los Angeles area delivery and free professional installation.
+Free local Los Angeles area delivery.
 Affordable Continental U.S. and worldwide shipping is available.
 A certificate of authenticity issued by the art gallery is included with this unique work.

 Jowitt uses a variety of techniques to create her works.
 Aside from an achingly delicate and subtle palette, the application of the materials is unique.
 Acrylic and oils are not only applied with a brush, they are manipulated with cake-icing sets, spatulas, tile-grouting combs, and an expanse of other kitchen implements.

 The result of her process is painting as sculpture.
 An intricate filigree is formed in delicate and bewildering webs of paint.
 Cloud-like shapes fan outwards, their growth patterns forming intimate landscapes.
 Expressive gestures with lilting rhythms are captured as testimony to abundance and generosity.
 Such confections with their floating, delectable multitudes can only invite enjoyment.